“Those who cannot remember the past, are condemned to repeat it.”

 For many, this uncertainty continues causing anxiety, frustration and doubts; it gives too much room for biased opinions and alternative truths.

 December 21st, 1992.
-Delayed Martinair early morning flight MP495 crashes at the airport of Faro (Portugal), after an approach in known bad weather conditions .
+Delayed Martinair early morning flight MP495 crashes at Portugal Faro airport in adverse weather conditions the pilots were aware of (not: because of unexpected weather changes).

 The DC10, PH-MBN Anthony Ruys, is bought by the Royal Netherlands Air Force (destined to be converted into a KDC-10) and immediately leased back to Martinair.